Important Information About Pennsylvania General Assistance

 People who want to apply for General Assistance must complete an application form, either online or in-person.
 The in-person application form can be downloaded and printed at the link at the bottom of this page.
 Depending on which category someone fits into, they must also provide verification of their disability; participation in a drug or alcohol treatment program; verification of domestic violence; or verification that they are caring for a child not related to them.
 The forms to verify each of these situations are also available at the links at the bottom of this page.

-Starting in September 2018, Philadelphians can get help with applying through BenePhilly.
+Philadelphians can get help with applying through BenePhilly.
 This is a program funded by the City to help Philadelphians to get benefits they need.
-You can get help over the phone by calling (844) 848-4376.
-You can also get in-person help at one of the BenePhilly sites across the City.
+You can get help at one of the BenePhilly sites across the City, or by contacting the BenePhilly Hotline at (844) 848-4376 to make an appointment.

 When can one apply for General Assistance?